 Ovarian torsion is a medical emergency that requires treatment right away to avoid permanent damage to your ovary.
 While you’ll likely need surgery,

 Fibroids are muscular tumors that are almost always noncancerous.
 They can form in the lining of the uterus and cause lower back pain.
 Some are very tiny, while others can grow to the size of a grapefruit or larger.

 - painful periods

 - lower abdominal swelling

 Pelvic inflammatory disease (PID) is a serious condition caused by an infection of the female reproductive organs.
 It often develops when sexually transmitted infections, such chlamydia and gonorrhea, go untreated.

 Symptoms are often mild or unnoticeable, but you may experience:

 - pain or bleeding during sex

 If you think you have PID, contact your doctor immediately.
-You’ll need to quickly start taking antibiotics to avoid possible complications, such as infertility or an ectopic pregnancy.
+You’ll need to start taking antibiotics right away to avoid possible complications, such as infertility or an ectopic pregnancy.